The Roundtable and its programs aim to help communities and the nation

 - And how do you measure progress towards becoming resilient?

-- Implementation of the Zurich Flood Resilience Measurement Framework: Cedar Rapids, IA and Charleston, SC, June 2016 to present
+ResilientAmerica implemented the Zurich Flood Resilience Measurement Framework in Cedar Rapids, IA and Charleston, SC. to establish their baseline flood resilience.

 Resilient America Roundtable | 500 Fifth St. NW | Washington, DC 20001 | Resilience@nas.edu